 When using Epsom salt as lawn fertilizer, it is recommended that you use it in the Spring months.

-You can use it in your water sprinkler system if you have one or alternatively water the lawn yourself.
+You can use it in your lawn irrigation system if you have one or alternatively water the lawn yourself.

 A weak mixture can actually be applied monthly as part of your lawn fertilization schedule during the growing season.